 How Many Types of Speech Pathologist Work Settings Are There?

-According to ASHA, there are eight main types of speech pathologist work settings after graduating with a master’s in speech pathology and becoming a licensed CCC-SLP:
+According to ASHA, there are several main employment settings for speech language pathologists (SLPs) after graduating with a master’s in speech pathology and becoming a licensed CCC-SLP:

 There are also speech pathologists who volunteer or work for nonprofit organizations.
 For example, Operation Smile helps kids with cleft palates and cleft lips.